AbChatt/Being-Seen/documentation.md

 **Authorization**: Requests must pass their JWT token as an `Authorization` header (bearer format is preferable). <br />
 **Responses**:

-- `201`: request was successful and list of products is updated on profile page as well as store page.
+- `201`: request was successful and list of products is updated on dashboard page as well as store page.
 - `500`: unknown internal server error.

 ### `POST /api/v1/payment/purchase`: purchase product endpoint